ali-raheem/game_of_life/README.md

 The goal was to be somewhat light on memory - each cell state is held by a single bit.

-Uses 2 frame buffers which could be simplified and the algorithim could do with some optimizing.
+Serial branch Uses 2 frame buffers which could be simplified and the algorithim could do with some optimizing.

+Master is intended to work with 4 FC16 MAX72XX boards.

 ## Settings